 That would be the final passage before dropping the curtain.
-What kind of applause did I expect?
-Not much if I showed Mary’s beheading.
-Well, it was a start.
+What kind of applause do I expect?
+Not much if I show Mary’s beheading.
+Well, it is a start.

-“Jack,” I called him to the phone.
-“I got a way to practice Sonnets without deceiving Dad.
-I’ll give you the story and some lines that you can fit into the story dialogue.”
+“Jack,” I call him to the phone.
+“I have a way to practice Sonnets without deceiving Dad.
+I’ll give you the plot and some lines that you can fit into the story dialogue.”

-He thought, then anxiously answered, “You mean I get to write with you as we fill in between the quotes?”
+He thinks, then anxiously answered, “You mean I get to write with you as we fill in between the quotes?”